 Of course, we know that involving Airbnb right away doesn’t guarantee an easy path to a refund, even in the most egregious situations (See: Is this the worst Airbnb experience ever?).
 But this is a required step as per the terms and conditions of use.

 However, being a novice Airbnb user, Gabby wasn’t aware of this requirement.
-She took photos and notes and completed her stay.
+She took photos of the mouse and all the other problematic things, made some notes, and completed her stay.
 THEN she contacted Airbnb.

 Definitely the wrong order of events.

 Airbnb: We’ll review your case

 After Toby flew home to Sedona, Gabby compiled her documentation about her experience and sent it to Airbnb.